isberg1/IMT2681-Assignment-3/README.md

       }
     }],

-acceptable values for parameter b are:
+Acceptable values for parameter b are:
 "joke"          For a chuch Norris Joke
 "dad"           For a dad Joke
 "cat gif"       For a cat git